Skip to main content

 X-API-KeyAll requestsYour API key

-X-Idempotency-KeyAll POST requestsUUID (e.g., from uuidgen)
+X-Idempotency-KeyAll POST requestsUUID to prevent duplicates

 Content-TypeRequests with bodyapplication/json